The Dark Ages' 21-cm Trispectrum: The information content of the Dark Ages

 We quantify the impact of including secondary non-Gaussianity on the signal-to-noise ratio using the signal-to-noise degradation factor (SND) defined in equation \eqref{eq:SND}.
 It's interesting to note that although the signal-to-noise degradation at each redshift might be relatively large, when co-adding the redshifts the degradation is significantly reduced.
 This can be understood due to the difference in how the secondary shapes scale with $z$ as compared to the primordial shapes: going from equation \eqref{eq:FisherBispectrum} to equation \eqref{eq:FisherPrimordialBispectrum}, we see that the amount of signal from the primordial shape does not depend on $z$ whereas the secondary shapes (including off-diagonal contributions to the Fisher matrix) do.
 Hence, when adding information from redshift slices, one can also start distinguishing the primordial and secondary shapes by their redshift dependence.\\

 In Figure \ref{fig:SNDBispectra} we plot the amount of degradation as a function of $\kmax$ for the primordial bispectra.
 We find that including baryonic pressure slightly worsens the signal-to-noise degradation as compared to the simplified approach of \cite{Munoz2015}, but not by much.
 We expect the same to be true for the trispectrum, so in order to keep the trispectrum calculations more tractable and efficient, we neglect baryonic pressure effects in the upcoming trispectrum analysis.
-Nevertheless, in an actual data analysis one should model the bi- and trispectrum as accurately as possible, in order to reliably extract the primordial signal. \\
+Nevertheless, in an actual data analysis one should model the bi- and trispectrum as accurately as possible, in order to reliably extract the primordial signal.
+Furthermore, we find the four parameters of the secondary bispectrum to contribute evenly to the signal-to-noise degradation (meaning their cosine \eqref{eq:cosine} with $\fnl{}$ is similar).\\

 We summarize the sensitivity to the amplitude of the common primordial bispectra as a function of $\kmax{}$ in Figure \ref{fig:CommonBispectraErrorkmax}, clearly showing the small loss of signal-to-noise due to the secondary bispectrum.
 Similar results are presented for the clock and intermediate template in Figure \ref{fig:BispectraClockErrorkmax} and Figure \ref{fig:BispectraIntErrorkmax} respectively.
 On the left side of figures we see that once overlap with the common primordial shapes is taken into account, the additional effect of the secondary bispectrum (difference between dotted and solid line in the figures) becomes negligible.
 We thus conclude that for the exchange templates, the overlap with other primordial shapes is more severe than any overlap with secondary shapes. \\